Inversion Technique: Learn How to Carve Linoleum To Create Your Very Own Texture Plate with Clement Marquaire - 2023 Featured Artist

 TECHNIQUES OR SKILLS STUDENTS WILL LEARN Inversion Technique: handmade, homemade texture plate / mold, made in Linoleum, Linoleum carving techniques, Carving tools, Geometric patterns, mandala and tips and tricks to create their very own designs

 Lose the fear of not doing good and simply do!
 Drawing, tools for lino, preparation of the lino plate, Transferring design made in the lino to metal clay the easy way!
-Cheap tools that help you get perfect result; Forming a cuff bracelet out of textured clay; Repairing dry clay; Sanding dry clay to make the most of the Inversion Technique;
+Cheap tools that help you get perfect result; Forming a cuff bracelet out of textured clay; Repairing dry clay; and sanding dry clay to make the most of the Inversion Technique.

 Registration fee: $390